-In conformance with Title 5, Sections 58161, 55040 and 55041, of the California Administrative Code, an individual may repeat a course under any of the following conditions:
+An individual may repeat a course under any of the following conditions:

-Courses may be repeated one time for improvement of grade under any of these conditions:
+Courses may be repeated one time for improvement of grade under any of these conditions: One additional repeat may be approved upon extenuating circumstances.
+Contact the Dean of Student Services for information (209) 588.5132.

-- The student's previous grade is at least in part due to verified extenuating circumstances beyond the control of the student. - A student who has earned a grade of NP, D or F in a course may repeat the course one time for improvement of grade.
+- The student's previous grade is at least in part due to verified extenuating circumstances beyond the control of the student. - · A student who has earned a grade of NP, D or F in a course may repeat the course one time for improvement of grade.
 Only the units and grade earned upon repetition will be computed in the overall GPA and units earned. - A considerable lapse of time has occurred since the student completed a class.
 The student must submit a petition to the appropriate dean.
-Petitions are available in the Admissions & Records office. - When repeating a course in which a D was received, the grade earned in the repeated course and grade points will be recorded, but no additional units for the course will be allowed - When repeating a course in which an F grade was received, the grade,

-- grade points and units earned in the repeated course will be recorded. - If the course is repeated at another institution, the student must provide the Transcript Evaluator with an official transcript from the transfer institution.
+Petitions are available in the Admissions & Records office. - When repeating a course in which a D was received, the grade earned in the repeated course and grade points will be recorded, but no additional units for the course will be allowed. - When repeating a course in which an F grade was received, the grade, grade points and units earned in the repeated course will be recorded. - If the course is repeated at another institution, the student must provide the Transcript Evaluator with an official transcript from the transfer institution.
 If the course is determined equivalent to the Columbia College course, the repetition notation will appear on the Columbia College transcript. - Courses taken "Credit by Examination" may NOT be repeated.